- Trust Marketing Platform

 So how do businesses earn that top spot?

 As pictured above, Google takes a variety of information into account when ranking local business listings.
-Out of the eight main factors, review signals come behind only GMB signals and link signals in terms of their influence.
+Out of the eight main factors, review signals come behind only GMB/GBP signals and link signals in terms of their influence.
 Let’s break those down.

 “GMB signals” are essentially the details you list on your Google Business Profile page - hours, address, business category, etc. While we recommend that you provide as much of this information as possible, once it’s complete, that information will largely remain untouched.
 This means that the GMB does not provide a lot of opportunity for ongoing optimization.
 “Link signals” are acquired when other websites link back to your site.
 These are impactful but challenging to put into practice.

 Reviews, on the other hand, are relatively easy to solicit and will be updated on an ongoing basis.
 A large supply and high frequency of new reviews gives Google the data it needs to understand what products or services your business provides, and frequent reviews will tell Google that your business is active.
 Overall, Google review management helps demonstrate expertise, authority, and authenticity - three attributes which Google highly values.

 We should mention that higher ratings can also qualify you for certain search terms.
 For example, I ran a search for “best restaurants near me.”

 As you can see from the results, listings with fewer than four stars were automatically filtered out.
-Although Google has never commented specifically on how review ratings affect SEO, higher ratings clearly are favored.
+Although Google has never commented specifically on how review ratings affect local SEO, higher ratings clearly are favored.

 Reviews provide an opportunity for customer engagement.